jgujerry/python-web-examples/README.md

 *More Python web examples are coming on the way ...*

-Hope these examples can get you inspired and started Python web development easier!
+Hope these examples can get you inspired and started with Python web development easier!

 Happy Coding!

 ## Contribution